DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Day_1_Lecture_DC_LifeCycles.md

 ## 2.1 The DCC Lifecycle Model

+[image]

 The DCC model divides curatorial tasks into three interlinked categories, all of which are (quite literally) centered around data:

 #### Full lifecycle actions:

-These are actions that are on-going throughout the "lifespan" of a dataset, and require on-going attention from the curator.
+These are actions that continue throughout the lifespan[link to lifecycle def in introduction] of a dataset, and require on-going attention from the curator.
 These tasks include,

->**Preservation Planning**
+**Preservation Planning**

-Plan for preservation throughout the curation lifecycle of digital material.
+>Plan for preservation throughout the curation lifecycle of digital material.
 This would include plans for management and administration of all curation lifecycle actions.

->**Community Watch and Participation**
+**Community Watch and Participation**

-Maintain a watch on appropriate community activities, and participate in the development of shared standards, tools and suitable software.
+>Maintain a watch on appropriate community activities, and participate in the development of shared standards, tools and suitable software.

->**Curate and Preserve**
+**Curate and Preserve**

-Be aware of, and undertake management and administrative actions planned to promote curation and preservation throughout the curation lifecycle.
+>Be aware of, and undertake management and administrative actions planned to promote curation and preservation throughout the curation lifecycle.

->**Description and Representation Information**
+**Description and Representation Information**

-Assign administrative, descriptive, technical, structural and preservation metadata, using appropriate standards, to ensure adequate description and control over the long-term.
+>Assign administrative, descriptive, technical, structural and preservation metadata, using appropriate standards, to ensure adequate description and control over the long-term.
 Collect and assign representation information required to understand and render both the digital material and the associated metadata.

 [See more](http://www.dcc.ac.uk/resources/curation-lifecycle-model#sthash.QOx0GL9t.dpuf)